 You can also use the questionnaire to ask for documents which are relevant to your complaint.
 You should include a general request for all documents relevant to your complaint which the employer may seek to rely on at any hearing.

 Send a covering letter along with your completed questionnaire asking for a response within 8 weeks and remember to keep a copy of everything you send.

-To bring a discrimination complaint in an industrial tribunal you need to complete a claim form from the tribunal website:
+To bring a discrimination complaint in a tribunal you need to complete a claim form from the tribunal website:

 The Office is based at:

 Office of the Industrial Tribunals and Fair Employment Tribunal

 Please note: The Equality Commission for Northern Ireland is not your representative for your discrimination claim.
 The Commission is merely providing you with information at this stage.